guidone/tirunner/README.md

 tbd

 ## Components
-In order the access the components repository, it's needed to register the ssh key to access the server (see below)
+In order the access the components repository, it's needed to register the ssh key to access the server (see below).

 List all components available